Are Flights Really Cheaper on Tuesdays? (Myth vs. Reality)

 Should I wait until Tuesday to book my flight?

 No. If you've found a fare within your budget during the optimal booking window, purchase it regardless of day.
 Waiting for Tuesday risks the fare increasing.
-The opportunity cost of waiting exceeds the potential 2-5% Tuesday discount.
+The opportunity cost of waiting exceeds the potential modest Tuesday discount.

 What saves more money than booking on Tuesday?

 In order of impact: (1) booking in the right window (1-3 months domestic, 2-6 months international), (2) being flexible on travel dates (+/- 1-3 days), (3) flying mid-week instead of weekends, (4) using consolidator fares for international routes.
-Each of these saves 10-70% vs. the 2-5% Tuesday effect.
+Each of these saves substantial vs. the modest Tuesday effect.

 Do budget airlines follow the Tuesday pattern?